edmundhung/conform/docs/checkbox-and-radio-group.md

 ## Checkbox

-Setting up a checkbox group would be similar to a radio group with `type` being set to `checkbox`.
-However, there is one caveat when validating a checkbox group: Conform will transform the value to an array only when there are more than one checkboxes selected.
-To ensure a consistent data structure, you need to preprocess the data as shown in the snippet.
+Setting up a checkbox group would be similar to a radio group except the `type` is set to `checkbox`.

 ```tsx
 import { useForm } from '@conform-to/react';